apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 ## Constructing a query in GraphiQL

-The most common GraphQL operation is the **query**, which requests information from your graph in a structure that conforms to the schema.
+The most common GraphQL operation is the **query**, which requests data from your graph in a structure that conforms to your server's schema.
 If you return to [the GraphiQL query explorer](https://n1kqy.sse.codesandbox.io/) for your server, you can see available queries in the Schema tab you opened earlier.

 Click on the `launches` query at the top for details about it: